 Achieving Tablet Stability with Moisture Management

-Many scientists believe that moisture content directly impacts moisture-induced degradation.
+Understanding good and bad moisture in tablets is essential for managing moisture content in pharmaceuticals.
 Total moisture content (loss on drying or LOD) is often used to assess the potential stability of moisture-sensitive products.
-However, the total moisture content of pharmaceutical products typically includes both bound (i.e.: water of hydration, linked by hydrogen bonding or entrapped into an amorphous structure) and free water.
+However, the total moisture content of pharmaceutical products typically includes both bound (i.e., water of hydration, linked by hydrogen bonding or entrapped into an amorphous structure) and free water.

 The Role of Film Coating in Moisture Protection